breez/fiatlink/FLS01/README.md

 2) user confirms the order
 3) service provides payment methods
 4) user needs to transfer fiat to the service
-5) user withdraws the proceeds (amount based on execution at the time)
+5) user withdraws the proceeds
 ### Withdrawal
 Service provides [lnurlw](https://github.com/lnurl/luds/blob/luds/03.md) to the user that user can claim at their convenience.
 Control of the payout is enforcable so only the pubkey who previously signed the wallet ownership verification message can be the recipient of the funds.